 As well as being much faster, SSDs are lighter, use less power (giving longer battery life) and usually stay cooler than hard drives.
 In laptops, they're physically around the same size, so they can slot in as a direct replacement.
 They're also a little more durable, so any jolts or bumps to your laptop are less likely to damage them than a hard drive.

 Just go for the largest SSD you can afford.

-A 256GB (gigabytes) SSD sits in the sweet spot for a price-capacity trade-off if you stick mostly to productivity software and don't need media storage, though SSDs of up to 512GB could be affordable, depending on your needs.
-SSDs of up to 1TB are available, but the rapidly escalating cost of the higher capacity drives tends to be prohibitive for general use.
+A 256GB SSD sits in the sweet spot for a price-capacity trade-off if you stick mostly to productivity software and don't need media storage, though SSDs of up to 512GB could be affordable, depending on your needs.
+SSDs of up to 2TB or more are available, but the rapidly escalating cost of the higher capacity drives tends to be prohibitive for general use.

 Is your battery removable?

-With older laptops that have a removable battery, changing it is as easy as undoing the battery lock button/clip, removing the old one and slotting in a replacement.
-Unfortunately, many modern laptops aren't designed for this.
-You need to open the casing and some batteries are not user-replaceable at all.
+With older laptops that have a removable battery, changing it is usually as easy as undoing the battery lock button/clip, removing the old one and slotting in a replacement.
+Unfortunately, many modern laptops aren't designed for this; you need to force or cut open the casing and some batteries are not user-replaceable at all.
 They may be hidden behind other parts or even glued in place.
 In that case it's time for a professional or a whole new laptop.

 Before you buy a new battery

 Make sure the battery you're thinking of buying matches your computer product model exactly.
 Batteries are often designed to fit into a specific laptop – avoid getting one that doesn't fit.

 Check whether your laptop's RAM and storage can be upgraded (and if it's worthwhile) before forking out for a new battery.
 If they can't, consider how long you think you can keep using your laptop before it needs replacing.